Atsuto Uchida: Schalke 04

 However at the start of the 2014–15 season, Uchida suffered a patella tendon irritation.
 On 23 September 2014, he returned to the first team from injury, starting the whole game, in a 3–0 win over Werder Bremen.
 After the match, Manager Jens Keller praised Uchida's performance, saying: "Great respect for Uchida.
-He did not play for seven months and then delivers such a game - really great!"
+He did not play for seven months and then delivers such a game – really great!"
 After a good performance since returning from injury, Uchida signed a three–year contract, keeping him until 2018.
-Shortly after signing a contract, Uchida set up a goal for Huntelaar to score the only goal in the game, in a 1–0 win over Augsburg on 31 October 2014.
+Shortly after signing a contract, he set up a goal for Huntelaar to score the only goal in the game, in a 1–0 win over Augsburg on 31 October 2014.
 By the end of the Month, Uchida was awarded October's Player of the Month for his performance.
-Since returning to the first team from injury, Uchida continued to regain his first team place, playing in the right–back position.
-Towards the end of the 2014–15 season, he soon found himself as a part-time player and was demoted to the substitute bench.
-However, Uchida was eventually injured on two occasions, including another Patella problems that kept him out for the rest of the season.
+Since returning to the first team from injury, he continued to regain his first team place, playing in the right–back position.
+Towards the end of the 2014–15 season, Uchida soon found himself as a part-time player and was demoted to the substitute bench.
+However, he was eventually injured on two occasions, including another Patella problems that kept him out for the rest of the season.
 At the end of the 2014–15 season, Uchida went on to make the total of 20 appearances in all competitions.

 However, ahead of the 2015–16 season, Uchida undergone an operation on his patellar tendons, which saw him sidelined for six weeks.
-By October, he said he's recovering, though he hasn't confirm the date of his return.
-Though he returned to training in January, Uchida, however, suffered a knee injury that saw him out for the rest of the season.
+By October, he revealed his recovery but hasn't confirm the date of his return.
+Uchida was able to return to training January but it was short–lived when he suffered a knee injury that saw him out for the rest of the season.

 Ahead of the 2016–17 season, Uchida returned to training in the pre–season tour.
-However, his return to training was short–lived, as he suffered another injury once again.
-After suffering another injury in November, he made his first appearance in a year on 7 December 2016, in a 2–0 loss against Red Bull Salzburg in the UEFA Europa League match.
-This turns out to be his only appearance, as he suffered injuries once more twice later in the season.
-After leaving Schalke 04, where Uchida made 153 appearances and scoring two times in all competitions, he was given a farewell send-off before a Schalke 04 match.
+However, his return to training was short–lived when he suffered two injuries on two separate occasions between August and November.
+But on 7 December 2016, Uchida made his first appearance for Schalke 04, coming on as a late substitute, in a 2–0 loss against Red Bull Salzburg in the UEFA Europa League match.
+This turns out to be his only appearance in the 2016–17 season, as he suffered injuries once more.
+By the time Uchida left Schalke 04, he made 153 appearances and scoring two times in all competitions.
+On 10 September 2017, Uchida was given a farewell send-off before a Schalke 04 match.